mikekitckchan/CTF-Checklist/javascript_scurity/prototype_pollution.md

 console.log("User "+userA.name+" password now is "+userA.password; //User John passowrd now is 1234
 ```
 - In the above code, a new word prototype came up.
-Prototype is a property of a function which is also an object itself.
-In the above code, we have created another property for its prototype called change_password, of which change_password can be used to change User's password.
+Prototype instruction the change_password function pointed back to User object and changed its underlying property(ies).
+In the example above, we used ```this.password=new_pw;``` to instruct the function to change userA's password.

 ### First Exploit using prototype pollution